-When running the gerbers for the layer the zero ohm jumper is on, one must turn on Layer 10 or whatever layer you used and select Copper for the connection to be made.
+When running the gerbers for the layer the zero ohm jumper is on, one must turn on Layer 10 and select Copper for the connection to be made.
+See the graphic to the right.

 When running the BOM make sure the component is shown as DNS.